4d/docs/website/translated_docs/fr/WebServer/sessions.md

 - a new session with a private "4DSID_*AppName*" cookie is created on the web server
 - a new Guest `Session` object is created and is dedicated to the scalable web session.

-L'objet `Session` courant est alors accessible via la commande [`Session`](API/sessionClass.md#session) dans le code de n'importe quel processus Web.
+L'objet `Session` courant est alors accessible via la commande [`Session`](API/SessionClass.md#session) dans le code de n'importe quel processus Web.

 ![alt-text](assets/en/WebServer/schemaSession.png)

-> Web processes usually do not end, they are recycled in a pool for efficiency.
+Web processes usually do not end, they are recycled in a pool for efficiency.
 When a process finishes executing a request, it is put back in the pool and made available for the next request.
-Puisqu'un processus web peut être réutilisé par n'importe quelle session, les [variables process](Concepts/variables.md#process-variables) doivent être effacées par votre code à la fin de son exécution (en utilisant [`CLEAR VARIABLE`](https://doc.4d.com/4dv18/help/command/en/page89.html) par exemple).
+Since a web process can be reused by any session, [process variables](Concepts/variables.md#process-variables) must be cleared by your code at the end of its execution (using [`CLEAR VARIABLE`](https://doc.4d.com/4dv18/help/command/en/page89.html) for example).
 This cleanup is necessary for any process related information, such as a reference to an opened file.
-C'est la raison pour laquelle **il est recommandé** d'utiliser l'objet [Session](API/sessionClass.md) lorsque vous souhaitez conserver les informations relatives à la session.
+This is the reason why **it is recommended** to use the [Session](API/SessionClass.md) object when you want to keep session related information.

+### Mode préemptif

+Sur 4D Server, les sessions du serveur Web sont automatiquement gérées par des process préemptifs, **y compris en mode interprété**.
+You need to make sure that your web code is [compliant with a preemptive execution](preemptiveWeb.md#writing-thread-safe-web-server-code).

+> To debug web code on 4D Server (interpreted), you need to launch and connect [4D on the same machine as 4D Server](Desktop/clientServer.md#using-4d-and-4d-server-on-the-same-machine) and open the development environment (e.g., the Explorer) on the 4D application.
+With this configuration, all processes switch to cooperative mode and the web server code can be debugged.

+With 4D single-user, interpreted code is always run in cooperative mode.

 ## Partage d'informations

-Chaque objet `Session` fournit une propriété [`.storage`](API/sessionClass.md#storage) qui est un [objet partagé](Concepts/shared.md).
+Chaque objet `Session` fournit une propriété [`.storage`](API/SessionClass.md#storage) qui est un [objet partagé](Concepts/shared.md).
 This property allows you to share information between all processes handled by the session.

 ## Session lifetime